Volvo C40 Recharge Review & Prices

 The Volvo C40 Recharge is effectively the coupe version of the popular Volvo XC40 Recharge electric SUV.
-It looks great, but that sloping roofline might well affect practicality
+It looks great, but that sloping roofline affects practicality

 This is the new Volvo C40 Recharge.
-It’s an all-electric family SUV that majors on style appeal, and which goes up against alternatives such as the Audi Q4 e-Tron Sportback, and the Skoda Enyaq Coupe.
+It’s an electric family SUV that majors on style appeal, and which goes up against alternatives such as the Audi Q4 e-tron Sportback, Tesla Model Y and Skoda Enyaq Coupe.

 Essentially, it’s the same car underneath as the XC40 Recharge – a car that we think is really rather good.

 But where you might view the boxier SUV as being akin to the sensible, grown-up older brother, the C40 Recharge is more like the trendier, edgier younger sibling.
 Just look at that sloping, coupe-style roofline – it almost makes it look like it’s wearing a turned-around baseball cap.

 There are a handful of other new sporty details dotted around the place, too.
 The C40 Recharge gets some sportier side-skirts and bumpers, and there’s also a small bootlid spoiler round the back.

 Up front you get the same closed-off front grille that marks the XC40 Recharge out as an electric car, while the ‘Thor’s Hammer’ headlights, whose main beams now feature ultra-bright Pixel LED technology, make a classy appearance too.

 It’s a very good looking car, this, and that abundant style appeal continues on the inside.